-The statutory framework (that is, the definition of "input tax" in section 1) requires the principle of "direct attribution" to be applied, in that VAT must be attributed in the first instance according to whether it is wholly related to the making of taxable supplies or wholly to the making of exempt or out of scope supplies.
+The statutory framework [i.e. the definition of "input tax" in section 1] requires the principle of "direct attribution" to be applied, in that VAT must be attributed in the first instance according to whether it is wholly related to the making of taxable supplies or wholly to the making of exempt or out of scope supplies.
 VAT that cannot be attributed must be allocated to a mixed purpose.

-1 A "Category A Municipality" is a municipality that has the exclusive authority to administer and make rules in its area being the "metropolitan area".
+1 A "Category B Municipality" is a 'local municipality' that shares municipal executive and legislative authority, i.e. the authority to administer and make rules, in its area with a Category C Municipality, being a 'district municipality', within whose area it falls.